Selhar/react-redux-calculator/README.md

-You can view a live version of this project here: http://selhar-calculator.surge.sh To install it, do the following:
+You can view a live version of this project here: http://selhar-calculator.surge.sh

-1. on your terminal, type: `git clone https://github.com/Selhar/freecodecamp.git`

-2. go to this project's folder (located in freecodecamp/frontend-frameworks/calculator), and in your terminal type: `yarn install`

-To run the project in the development environment, use `yarn run dev`, to create the bundle and minify, use `yarn run prod`.

-obs. `npm` can be used instead of yarn for any of the instructions above.
+Installation:
+1. `yarn/npm install`
+2. `yarn/npm run dev`
+For production build: `yarn/npm run prod`

+By default, this project will be in localhost:9000.